Phase projection errors in rf-driven optically pumped magnetometers: Theory

-To solve the Bloch equation we transform into the rotating frame (rotating at $\omega_\mathrm{rf}$ in the clockwise (cw) direction), apply the rotating wave approximation, and transform back the solution into the laboratory frame.
-As the spin orientation does precess around the $z$-axis, we choose $z$ as our rotation axis.
-For simplicity, we choose $\omega_\mathrm{L} = \omega_\mathrm{rf}$.
-In this case, the static magnetic field vanishes in the rotating frame, $\vec{\Omega}_\mathrm{L}^{\mathrm{R}} = (0, 0, 0)^{\top}$.
-We use superscript '$\mathrm{R}$' to mark quantities in the rotating frame, and label the axes in the rotating frame as $\hat{x}$, $\hat{y}$ and $\hat{z}$.
-We can split $\vec{\Omega}_\mathrm{rf}$ into two components, one in $z$-direction which can be disregarded (its time average is zero), and the second in $x$-direction can be split in two counter-rotating components:
+To solve the Bloch equation, we transform into the rotating frame (rotating at $\omega_\mathrm{rf}$ in the clockwise (cw) direction), apply the rotating wave approximation (RWA), and transform the solution back into the laboratory frame.
+We choose the $z$-axis as our rotation axis, as the spin orientation precesses around it.
+For simplicity, we set $\omega_\mathrm{L} = \omega_\mathrm{rf}$.
+In this case, the static magnetic field vanishes in the rotating frame: $\vec{\Omega}_\mathrm{L}^{\mathrm{R}} = (0, 0, 0)^{\top}$.
+We use a superscript '$\mathrm{R}$' to denote quantities in the rotating frame, and label the axes in the rotating frame as $\hat{x}$, $\hat{y}$ and $\hat{z}$.
+We can split $\vec{\Omega}_\mathrm{rf}$ into two components: one in the $z$-direction (which, with a time average of zero, can be disregarded), and the second in the $x$-direction which can be split into two counter-rotating components:

-Now, the essence of the RWA is to disregard components rotating in the opposite direction of the spin, as they have lower impact than the co-rotating one.
-The resulting contribution is at frequency of $2 \omega_\mathrm{rf}$, which is far off-resonance and so its impact can be neglected here.
-For a more detailed discussion we refer the reader to \cite{MagResMag}.
-As $\vec{\Omega}_\mathrm{L}^\mathrm{R}$ vanishes, the remaining cw component of the total magnetic field in the rotating frame is equal to the projected rf magnetic field,
+Now, the essence of the RWA is to disregard components rotating in the opposite direction of the spin, as they have lower impact than the co-rotating components.
+The resulting contributions are at frequency of $2 \omega_\mathrm{rf}$, which is far off-resonance and can therefore be neglected.
+For a more detailed discussion, we refer the reader to \cite{MagResMag}.
+As $\vec{\Omega}_\mathrm{L}^\mathrm{R}$ vanishes, the remaining cw component of the total magnetic field in the rotating frame is equal to the projected rf magnetic field:

-Similarly, $\vec{k}$ is decomposed into a fixed component parallel to $z$, and the component along the $x$-direction.
-In the rotating frame the $x$-component of $\vec{k}^\mathrm{R}$ is not static, it rotates in the $\hat{x}\hat{y}$-plane and generates spin orientation in all directions perpendicular to $\hat{z}$.
-This does average to zero, and we can write
+Similarly, $\vec{k}$ is decomposed into a fixed component parallel to $z$, and a component along the $x$-direction.
+In the rotating frame, the $x$-component of $\vec{k}^\mathrm{R}$ is not static; it rotates in the $\hat{x}\hat{y}$-plane and generates spin orientation in all directions perpendicular to $\hat{z}$.
+This averages to zero, and we can write:

-Finally, the equation of motion in the rotating frame is
+Finally, the equation of motion in the rotating frame is: